neuronsimulator/nrn/programming/gui/layout.rst

                 return lambda: deck.flip_to(i)

-            mkgraph(1)                 # make the first graph, so it will appear while the other deck.intercept(0)          # 9 graphs are being made deck.map()                 # put the deck on the screen deck.flip_to(0)            # show the first plot of the deck h.xpanel('flip to')        # create a panel titled "flip to" for i in range(ncard):    # create radio buttons which will bring each card to the front h.xradiobutton('card %d' % (i + 1), flip_function(i), i == 0)
+            mkgraph(1)                 # make the first graph, so it will appear while the other deck.intercept(False)      # 9 graphs are being made deck.map()                 # put the deck on the screen deck.flip_to(0)            # show the first plot of the deck h.xpanel('flip to')        # create a panel titled "flip to" for i in range(ncard):     # create radio buttons which will bring each card to the front h.xradiobutton('card %d' % (i + 1), flip_function(i), i == 0)

             h.xpanel()                 # close off the set of panel commands

-            for i in range(1, ncard): # now that the first card appears on the screen, make the rest deck.intercept(1)      # reopen the deck
+            for i in range(1, ncard):  # now that the first card appears on the screen, make the rest deck.intercept(True)   # reopen the deck
                 mkgraph(i + 1)         # make a plot for each other card
                 deck.intercept(0)      # close the deck